Common Questions:

 How much should I tip the instructor?

-Some students give more but a gratuity of 15-20% of course fees is typical.
+Some students give more, but a gratuity of 15-20% of course fees is typical.
 Cash is appreciated.

 Does Delmarva Sailing School meet all ASA Requirements?

-Delmarva Sailing School teaches our students to both American Sailing Association and Delmarva Sailing School high standards.
+Delmarva Sailing School teaches our students to both the American Sailing Association and the Delmarva Sailing School high standards.
 This includes all on-the-water sailing skills and knowledge requirements of ASA.
 Please visit the ASA certification description page to see a written description of the requirements for all ASA classes.
 Delmarva Sailing School meets or exceeds all of these requirements.